-- The model will be judged using the modified rubric attached. - Judging will take place at UTA on the same date as the NTX Regional Competition (tentatively 28 January 2017). - Team of students will stand with their model during judging to answer any questions and briefly explain their research solution (public spaces).
+- The model will be judged using the modified rubric attached. - Judging will take place at UTA on the same date as the NTX Regional Competition (tentatively 27 January 2018). - Team of students will stand with their model during judging to answer any questions and briefly explain their research solution (age-friendly).
 No formal presentation is required or expected. - Judges will spend approximately 5 minutes with each model display. - Adults (parents, teachers, mentors) are not allowed to participate.
 They may stand quietly (out of the way, along the walls) and observe.